Say "Hello" to the Team

 Chief Executive Officer

 We like to call Lisa the big cheese -- she's a lot of fun, and knows these Clubs inside and out.
-She's been with BGCBH for 10 years: as a volunteer, a parent, part time staff and now our Chief Executive Officer.
+She's been with BGCBH for more than a decade: as a volunteer, a parent, part time staff and now our Chief Executive Officer.
 As our fearless leader, she has grown BGCBH to include our three fantastic sites, the Oelrichs satellite, and brought our tiniest members on board by starting the preschool program in Hill City.
 Lisa grew up in Montana, but has made a home in the Black Hills -- earning her degree from National College in Rapid City and keeping both of her kids busy at the Club since they were in Kindergarten.
 Lisa regularly brings the best snacks to staff meetings and was runner-up in last year's ugly sweater contest!
 Stop by the Clubs and you'll find her in the kitchen helping with snack, high-fiving kids, or keeping a watchful eye from her office.